owanh-hyuna/complete-nodejs-dev-course/README.md

 -   Configuring a static files directory path.
 -   Rendering templates with dynamic data (using Handlebars and hbs).
 -   Creating Express middleware.

+## Async/Await

+-   Async/Await basics.
+-   Converting a Promise chain to an equivalent Async/Await implementation.